-If the device implements the IF-MIB [RFC2863], each entry in the "/interfaces-state/interface" list is typically mapped to one ifEntry.
+If the device implements the IF-MIB [RFC2863], each entry in the "/interfaces/interface" list in the operational state is typically mapped to one ifEntry.
 The "if-index" leaf MUST contain the value of the corresponding ifEntry's ifIndex.

-In most cases, the "name" of an "/interfaces-state/interface" entry is mapped to ifName.
+In most cases, the "name" of an "/interfaces/interface" entry is mapped to ifName.
 The IF-MIB allows two different ifEntries to have the same ifName.
 Devices that support this feature and also support the data model defined in this document cannot have a 1-1 mapping between the "name" leaf and ifName.